 Irish Civil Registration

 Irish civil registration forms the backbone of genealogical research in Ireland because birth, marriage and death records help us to identify family groups.
 Being 'Government' records (not church records) these Irish 'vital records' are often the most accurate documentary evidence of our ancestors' lives and they also survive intact.
 And it's not often that can be said of Irish genealogy records!

-SummaryThe only complication in locating Irish civil registration records results from the division of Ireland in 1922.
+The only complication in locating Irish civil registration records results from the division of Ireland in 1922.
 Resources are split between GRONI – the General Register Office of Northern Ireland – which is in Belfast, and GROIreland – the General Register Office of Ireland – which has a Research Room in Dublin for personal visitors but has its HQ in Roscommon.
 Contact details are at the foot of this page.

-If you already know the names, approximate date and location of your ancestor's birth, marriage or death, finding these life events in Irish civil registration resources and obtaining copies of relevant certificates is easy.
+If you already know the names, approximate date and location of your ancestor's birth, marriage or death, finding these life events in Irish civil registration resources and obtaining copies of relevant certificates is relatively easy.

-In briefThe Irish civil registration system was introduced in April 1845 but was initially restricted to non-Catholic marriages.
-Births, deaths and Catholic marriages were not included.
+The Irish civil registration system was introduced in April 1845 but was initially restricted to non-Catholic church weddings and civil weddings held in register offices.

 Only in January 1864 did it become obligatory to register all births, marriages and deaths with the local authorities.

-GRO – General Register Office, Dublin (and now Roscommon)
+GRO – General Register Office, Dublin/Roscommon

 GRONI – General Register Office Northern Ireland, Belfast.